asengupta/avishek.net/_posts/2023-02-04-every-engineer-is-an-accountant.md

 ### Real Options Valusation

 This is used when the asset (software) is not currently producing cash flows, but has the potential to generate cash flows in the future, incorporating the idea of the uncertain nature of these cash flows.
 We will look at this in more detail.

-## Articulating Value: The Value of Security
+Specifically, we will look at the most commonly used technique for valuing real options.
+The paper [Modeling Choices in the Valuation of Real Options: Reflections on Existing Models and Some New Ideas](https://realoptions.org/openconf2011/data/papers/24.pdf) discusses classic and recent advances in the valuation of real options.
+Specifically surveyed are:

+- **Black-Scholes Option Pricing formula**: The original, rigid assumptions on underlying model, not originally intended for pricing real options
+- **Binomial Option Pricing Model:** Discrete time approximation model of Black-Scholes; not originally intended for pricing real options
+- **Datar-Matthews Method:** Simulation-based model with cash flows as expert inputs; no rigid assumptions around cash flow models
+- **Fuzzy Pay-off Method:** Payoff treated as a fuzzy number with cash flows as expert input; no rigid assumptions

+We will look at the **Datar-Matthews Method**, since that seems to be more practitioner-oriented.

 ## Articulating Value: Pair Programming

 Pair programming effectiveness seems to be a mixed bag, based on a survey of multiple studies in the paper [The effectiveness of pair programming: A meta-analysis](https://www.researchgate.net/publication/222408325_The_effectiveness_of_pair_programming_A_meta-analysis).